Americans' beliefs about God

 |"God is very important in my life"

-This difference between Americans and Canadians may explain why there are
+This difference between Americans and Canadians may explain why:

 Many Christians expect Jesus Christ to return to earth in the immediate